top of page

 BACKGROUND/BIO

-One Sunday afternoon, I watched as sparrows flew in and out of the tree in my backyard.
+Sunday afternoon, I watched as sparrows flew in and out of the tree in my backyard.
 They joyfully sang to one another while perched on the tree’s branches.
 Their song was simple and carefree.
 A touching reminder of how God created us also to simply "be" and in doing so, our needs will be cared for.

 Upon closer observation, alongside each sparrow, was a different buddy bird playfully frolicking between the leaves or leading the duo in a high-speed chase.

-Thus the vision of Sparrow and Finch Films was born.
+Here is where Sparrow and Finch Films was born.

 Our work affirms that as His Eyes are on the Sparrow, they too are on the Finch; and its song is as worthy, welcomed, and as deeply loved as it's counterpart.-